Sloat-Poplar Valley Road Bridge Project

 During the January 1997 flood, the northern span and abutment were washed away.
 The bridge was repaired in the summer of 1997 with two Bailey bridge spans replacing the northern section and a new pier at the previous abutment location.

 Bridge losses are nothing new for this location.
 The great Plumas County storm of March 1928 swept away the lumber company's bridge.
 The bridge across the Middle Fork of the Feather River consisted of four 28-foot spans along with a long trestle.
 The bridge was vital to the operation and was replaced a month later.

 Need for Project

-The existing Sloat-Poplar Valley Road Bridge is functionally obsolete due to its single lane and posted speed restrictions.
+The existing Sloat-Poplar Valley Road Bridge is functionally obsolete due to its single-lane and posted speed restrictions.
 The existing structure was temporarily repaired after the 1997 Storm Damage event and partially funded by the Federal Emergency Management Agency (FEMA).
-Two bailey trusses replaced the collapsed northern span.
+Two Bailey trusses replaced the collapsed northern span.
 These trusses have weight and speed restrictions for truck traffic.
 The bridge is posted at 10 mph for vehicles over 5 tons.
-Trucks with special loads requiring Transportation Permits are restricted to less than 5 mph and only while a Public Works engineer is present to monitor the vehicle's speed during crossing.
+Trucks with special loads requiring Transportation Permits are restricted to less than 5 mph and only a Public Works engineer is present to monitor the vehicle's speed during the crossing.

 Original Sloat Bridge Constructed in 1959 – looking downstream - to the west.